Automattic/wp-calypso/client/components/section-nav/README.md

 			</SectionNav>
 		);
 	}
-} );
+}
 ```

 Keep in mind that every `prop` referenced in the example can and *should* be dynamic.
 The parent component decides selection logic, text display, and hierarchy.
-Take a look at [pages](/client/my-sites/pages/pages.jsx) & [posts]((/client/my-sites/posts/posts-navigation.jsx)) for more working examples.
+Take a look at [pages](/client/my-sites/pages/pages.jsx) & [post types]((/client/my-sites/post-type-filter/index.jsx)) for more working examples.

 ---